rosal3svictor/JavaScript/README.md

 since it will throw

 ```
-ReferenceError: name is not defined"
+"ReferenceError: name is not defined"
 ```

 Variables declared with `let` and `const` are going to have a `block scope`.
 Which means, every portion of code surrounded by `{}`